Rudd-O/ansible-samples/roles/zfsupdates/README.md

 Usage:

-Every time you want to update ZFS on your target system, run the playbook `zfsupdates.yml` against it.
+Every time you want to update ZFS on your target system, run this role against it.

-Here is a command line example you can run (perhaps from `cron`) when the working directory containing `zfsupdates.yml` is active:
+If you have another playbook that perform system updates, make sure to include this role as follows:

 ```
-ansible-playbook -v --connection=local zfsupdates.yml localhost
+...
+...

+- include_role:
+    name: zfsupdates
+  vars:
+    deployzfs_stage: one

+- name: task that updates your system
+  package: name=* state=latest

+- include_role:
+    name: zfsupdates
+  vars:
+    deployzfs_stage: one

+...
+...
 ```

 That's all!